inlivedev/inlive-website/themes/inlive/archetypes/README.md

 - name: Name of the page.
 This will be used in the breadcrumb.
 The value here is the same as menu name.
 (By default is using the file name)

 - title: Title of the page.
-This is used for title tag, meta title tag and heading level 1 inside single and list docs layout.
+This is used for title, and meta title inside single and list docs layout.
 (By default is using the file name)

 - description: Description of the page.
-This is used for meta description, and paragraph leading below heading level 1 inside single and list docs layout.
+This is used for meta description inside single and list docs layout.
 (By default is using the file name)

 - slug: Page's slug.
 (By default is using the file name)